 When the air filters and coils become dirty and damaged, they can affect your unit’s performance.
 Wires can corrode and become damaged, causing the compressor and fan controls to wear out.
 This can mean a major repair down the line, so it is essential to have regular maintenance performed on your unit.

 During the fall and winter months, debris like rocks, branches and leaves can clog your exterior unit, affecting its performance.
-During regular maintenance, your heating and cooling technician will troubleshoot your exterior unit, replacing any damaged hoses that might lead to weakened performance.
+During regular maintenance when Air Conditioning System Problems, your heating and cooling technician will troubleshoot your exterior unit, replacing any damaged hoses that might lead to weakened performance.

 Problems With the Motor

 If your unit is not blowing air at all, it could indicate a blown motor.
 To test the motor, go out to your exterior unit and check to see if the blades are rotating as normal.
 If they are not, it can indicate that the motor is blown.
 Motors often wear down before they blow out completely, so having your system maintained will catch this before it becomes a major problem.